AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 .. tip::

-  Test end to end traffic between Spoke VPC to on-prem before you execute the step where you insert the Firewall device.
+  Test end to end traffic between Spoke VPC to on-prem before you execute the next step where you insert the Firewall device.

 4. Insert Firewalls to Transit DMZ